tn9702135/brain-controllability-stimulation/README.md

 The manuscript is currently under review (revised submission) at Heliyon.

-# brain-controllability-stimulation
-Brain stimulation and network controllability analysis using MATLAB and Julia

 ## Computational Pipeline

 The analysis consists of a two-stage workflow combining Julia and MATLAB implementations.